 Limiting Magnitude Isn't Enough

 Amateur astronomers usually judge their skies by noting the magnitude of the faintest star visible to the naked eye.
-However, naked-eye limiting magnitude is a poor criterion.
+However, naked-eye limiting magnitude (NELM) is a poor criterion.
 It depends too much on a person's visual acuity (sharpness of eyesight), as well as on the time and effort expended to see the faintest possible stars.
 One person's "5.5-magnitude sky" is another's "6.3-magnitude sky."
 Moreover, deep-sky observers need to assess the visibility of both stellar and nonstellar objects.
 A modest amount of light pollution degrades diffuse objects such as comets, nebulae, and galaxies far more than stars.

 To help observers judge the true darkness of a site, I have created a nine-level scale.
 It is based on nearly 50 years of observing experience.
 I hope it will prove both enlightening and useful to observers — though it may stun or even horrify some!
 Should it come into wide use, it would provide a consistent standard for comparing observations.
 Researchers would also be better able to assess the plausibility of an unusual or marginal observation.
 All around, it could be a boon to those of us who regularly scan the heavens.

 How Dark Is It?
 Rate Your Skies